rnietoe/Training/docs/AWS/03-Network.md

 You can have up to **5** non-default VPCs per account and region, but you can place a support request to increase the number.

+Once a VPC is set to Dedicated hosting, it can be changed back to default hosting via the CLI, SDK or API.
+Note that this will not change hosting settings for existing instances, only future ones.
+Existing instances can be changed via CLI, SDK or API modifying the `Instance Placement` attribute but need to be in a stopped state to do so.

 ### How to create a VPC

 [Creating a Basic VPC and Associated Components in AWS](https://learn.acloud.guru/handson/2cc3cf9e-61ce-475d-a00e-03306e9ba285/course/aws-certified-solutions-architect-associate)

 1. `Create VPC` with IPv4 CIDR block equals 10.0.0.0/16 and IPv6 CIDR block provided by Amazon.
-    * Note that **only a RT, a network ACL and a SG are created**
+    * Note that **only a RT, a NACL and a SG are created**

     ![](img/vpc-new.PNG)

 2. `Create subnet` with IPv4 CIDR block equals 10.0.1.0/24 (public) and 10.0.2.0/24 (private) with different AZs.
-    * [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) reserve 5 addresses so there are 251 available IPv4 addresses instead of 256
+    * [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) reserves both the first four and the last IP address (5) in each subnet's CIDR block, so there are 251 available IPv4 addresses instead of 256

     ![](img/vpc-subnets.PNG)